 Account Request Process

-The MIT Supercloud is intended to support research collaboration between MIT Lincoln Laboratory and students, faculty and researchers at MIT and other academic institutions.
+The MIT SuperCloud is intended to support research and collaboration between MIT Lincoln Laboratory and students, faculty and researchers at MIT and other academic institutions.
+It is our practice to allow access from within the United States.
 The account request, approval, and creation process is:

-If you cannot generate ssh keys on your system, let us know in your account request email and we can help you.
+If you cannot generate ssh keys on your system, let us know and we can help you.

 [user1234@yourMachine]$ ssh-keygen -t rsa